m-miley/School_District_Analysis/README.md

 The original summary report suggests a slight positive correlation with higher spending per student and lower test scores and passing rates.
 Similarly, it shows that largely, the smaller schools have higher overall passing percentages.

-- after 9th graders from Thomas High School nullified:
+- after nullification:
 ![Screen Shot 2022-04-14 at 7 58 58 PM](https://user-images.githubusercontent.com/100544761/163501313-6ae4d417-ac81-4a9d-afac-b90c2e754d4d.png)

 We can see from the second generated summary report after nullifying 9th grade test scores for Thomas High School, that their test scores improved dramatically for the 10th-12th graders.
 This action consequentially raised them from middle of the pack to 2nd best performing school in the district.

 ### High/Low Performing Schools
-- after 9th graders from Thomas High School nullified:
+- after nullification:
+  - Top:
 ![Screen Shot 2022-04-14 at 8 05 28 PM](https://user-images.githubusercontent.com/100544761/163501829-51e44987-2a2f-4e20-9e1a-8a377f250b72.png)

+  - Bottom:

 ![Screen Shot 2022-04-14 at 8 05 36 PM](https://user-images.githubusercontent.com/100544761/163501833-59ca3377-4577-4d22-9bc8-95bc8e167c84.png)

 ### Math and Reading Scores by Grade:
-- after 9th graders from Thomas High School nullified:
+- after nullification:
 ![Screen Shot 2022-04-14 at 8 09 19 PM](https://user-images.githubusercontent.com/100544761/163502049-17d936b6-5015-448e-a343-6a08af0d69a4.png)
 ![Screen Shot 2022-04-14 at 8 09 32 PM](https://user-images.githubusercontent.com/100544761/163502053-4d9ba904-3d9a-47dd-a67a-fdf20c0996f1.png)